 Our goal is to rescue and provide care to orphaned and injured native wildlife.

-At For Fox Sake, we believe that all wild animals deserve to live free lives as part of the natural ecosystem.
-When wild animals are orphaned, injured, sick, or otherwise in need of help, we work to stabilize, treat them and to release them to their native environment.
+At For Fox Sake, we believe that all wild animals deserve to live free as part of the natural ecosystem.
+When wild animals are orphaned, injured, sick, or otherwise in need of help, we work to stabilize them, treat them and to release them to their native environment.
 We also help to educate the public to minimize human-wildlife conflicts, to protect both human health and the natural world.